gjw13/gjw13/README.md

 ## I'm a Developer and Sports Enthusiast!!

-- 👯 I’m looking to collaborate with other developers
-- 🥅 2023 Goals: Contribute more to any Open Source projects
+- 🥅 2024 Goals: Contribute more to any Open Source projects
-- ⚡ Fun fact: I used to play piano and I wrote a book called [Plugged In][book] once
+- ⚡ Fun fact: I used to play piano and I wrote a book called [Plugged In][book]

 ### Connect with me: